 The Cape Town water crisis is the result of a three-year drought and hence falling water levels in dams that supply municipal water (let’s not get into the political stuff around infrastructure).

-At the time of updating this post (early March 2018) Cape Town had been experiencing a serious drought and Level 6B water restrictions came into place as of 01 February 2018, which only allowed for a 50 litre (13 gallons) daily water allowance per person.
+At the time of the latest update of this post (late April 2018) Cape Town had been experiencing a serious drought and Level 6B water restrictions came into place as of 01 February 2018, which only allowed for a 50 litre (13 gallons) daily water allowance per person.
 This doesn’t just relate to the home, but across the workplace and leisure activities too.
 Here’s official correspondence from the Cape Town Government regarding all you need to know about the water crisis.
 Day Zero is the day that dam capacity will reach 13.5% and municipal taps will be closed for all but essential services such as hospitals.
-From there water (25 litres per person per day) will be rationed from around 200 municipal water stations.
-Day Zero is estimated at 15 July, though it is calculated weekly based on reservoir capacity and daily consumption and hence changes accordingly.
-But in early March, due to a drastic decrease in the consumption of municipal water (up to 60%) and the impending winter rains that will hopefully begin shortly, it was announced that Day Zero may in fact be averted – if water consumption remains as is, which is why we should remain water wise.
+Day Zero was estimated at 15 July, as calculated weekly based on reservoir capacity and daily consumption and hence changed accordingly.
+But in early March, due to a drastic decrease in the consumption of municipal water (up to 60%) and the impending winter rains, it was announced that Day Zero has been averted until 2019 with the proviso that consumers continued to use water wisely and less than 50 litres a day.

 Even if you’re only spending 48 hours in Cape Town, responsible water usage can make a big difference to the locals, who have to deal with the long-term consequences.
-Hence, many hotels, restaurants and travel service providers are getting on board to do their bit by using grey and recycled water as well as by reusing their water supply – in a responsible manner and obviously while keeping hygiene and sanitation in mind.
-Please be understanding that hotel bathtubs are now plug-less, as bathing consumes about 80 litres of water, and everyone is encouraged to shower for no longer than two minutes once a day (or once every second day if you can manage a wipe down).
-We also follow the kids’ adage, if it’s yellow let it mellow.
+Hence, many hotels, restaurants and travel service providers got on board to do their bit by using grey and recycled water as well as by reusing their water supply – in a responsible manner and obviously while keeping hygiene and sanitation in mind.
+Hotel bathtubs remain plug-less, as bathing consumes about 80 litres of water, and everyone is encouraged to shower for no longer than two minutes once a day (or once every second day if you can manage a wipe down).
 Also if you can reuse your towels and don’t need clean bed sheets every day that will go a long way in decreasing unnecessary water consumption.

-Also certain items may be removed from the food menu, such as pastas and cooked vegetables.
-Restaurants are opting for fresh, baked and fried food options instead.
-There is also a high demand for bottled water being sold at shops.
 Restaurants are also trying to be resourceful and water from ice buckets (perfectly good water as it is melted ice) is being used to wash floors at the end of the day or to water plants and gardens, instead of using water from the tap.
-Responsible water usage can hopefully push D-Day further out.
 Here are some really easy-to-follow tips about how to be an H20 Hero when you’re visiting Cape Town.
 We thank tourists for their understanding and for their help by being water-wise travellers.